NW Wine & Cheese Tour

 “Our regional cheese-makers are producing some fantastic goat, sheep and cow milk cheeses that pair exceptionally well with our new wine releases,” says Vicki Corson, president of the Olympic Peninsula Wineries Association.
 “We invite wine lovers from around the Sound to come and discover some new favorites.”

-Tickets may be purchased via PayPal and at participating wineries during the event.
+Online ticket sales have ended, tickets may be purchased at participating wineries during the event, until sold out.
 The $30 ticket and glass package entitles you to a special commemorative wine glass, complimentary wine tasting at all nine OPW Wineries and delectable samples of cheese at each winery during the NW Wine & Cheese Weekend.
 This event does not take place at one location.
 You travel from winery to winery, visiting the ones you are interested in exploring.
 Tickets are not required to attend this event.
 A $5.00 wine tasting fee will be charged at each winery for non-ticketed visitors.
 You must be 21 or over to purchase tickets and/or participate in wine tasting.
 All ticket sales are non-refundable.

 The Olympic Peninsula Wineries encourage responsible wine touring and recommend that you have a designated driver in your group.
 Designated Drivers will be offered other beverages to drink and are invited to enjoy all cheese samples at each winery.

 - Be prepared to show your ticket at each winery you visit to let us know you’ve checked-in.

 - Be prepared to show your photo I.D. at each winery

 - Please do not bring dogs to NW Wine and Cheese Tour.
 Some wineries welcome dogs on NON-EVENT days.